BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-async-etlhelper-api-transfer.md

 The `asyncio` library is relatively new to Python (since Python 3.4) and has a reputation of being difficult to understand.
-Hopefully this blog post demonstrates how simple it can be and how well it integrates with ETLHelper's `iter_chunks` function.
+Hopefully this blog post demonstrates how simple it can be to use and how well it integrates with ETLHelper's `iter_chunks` function.

 If you would like to take a deeper look at `asyncio`, I recommend reading